Farm Bill Spending

 Note: Get ERS analysis of the 2018 Farm Act.

 The Agriculture Improvement Act of 2018 (2018 Farm Act) consists of 12 titles governing a wide range of policy areas related to food and agriculture.
-The Congressional Budget Office (CBO) projected that the total cost of the 2018 Farm Act would be $428 billion over the 5-year period 2019-23.
+The Congressional Budget Office (CBO) projected the total cost of the 2018 Farm Act would be $428 billion over the 5-year period 2019-2023.
 Nutrition programs account for about three-fourths of this total, with projected outlays for crop insurance, conservation, and commodities representing nearly all the rest.

 The 2018 Farm Act authorizes two kinds of program funding: